Teaching using student names is one of the most POWERFUL ways to teach letters and sounds to Preschool, Pre-k, and Kindergarten kiddos.

 - Trace with dry erase markers, crayons, chalk, paint, pens, or any other writing tool

 I make a few sets at a time so they are already prepped and ready to go when I need them.

-The activities you can do with name cards are endless!
-Name mat activities are great for arrival activities, table time, in centers, for small group, or around the classroom.
+The activities you can do with Name cards are endless.
+Name mat activities are great for arrival time, table time, in centers, small group, or around the classroom!

 Do you need name cards too that include the student’s photo?
 I have those for you for FREE too!
 Click HERE to check them out!